nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Java: Access Modifiers") }}">

-As the size of your Java code base grows, every class being able to access every member of every other class can be problematic.
+As the size of your Java codebase grows, every class being able to access every member of every other class can be problematic.
 Hence, there should be a way to control the access to our Java classes and their members.
 The solution is given in the topic below.
 </div>
 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("Java: Generics") }}">